You are viewing a story from harrypotterfanfiction.com

 ‘Ron,’ I asked hesitantly, feeling very much like I was missing something, ‘what is going…’

 ‘Hermione I need to say this and I need to say this now,’ Ron interrupted suddenly, stepping towards me with an intensity in his eyes that I had never seen before.
-‘It’s something that I should have said ages ago, but I don’t know I was scared before, but I’m not anymore.’
+‘It’s something that I should have said ages ago, but I don’t know, I guess I was scared before or something, but I’m not anymore.’

 ‘Ron, what is going on?’
 I said, feeling very concerned at Ron’s strange behaviour.
 It was not like him to be so open about his feelings.
 Usually he tried to make a joke and change the subject, so I knew that whatever it was he was trying to tell me must be important.

 ‘I think I like you,’ he blurted out.
 ‘I’ve always liked you.
 I just didn’t know how to say it before.’